 This plant is one of the rare hybrids of philodendron with dark burgundy foliage.
 This magnificent plant was created by crossing Philodendron verrucosum L.Mathieu ex Schott and Philodendron sodiroi.

-It seems the plant has inherited the best of both species: iridescent leaves from the first one and silvery, almost metallic reflection from the second one, so let’s see how you can take care of this stunning foliage!
+It seems that this philodendron plant has inherited the best of both species: iridescent leaves from the first one and silvery, almost metallic reflection from the second one, so let’s see how you can take care of this stunning foliage!

 - Proper Philodendron Majesty Care

 Proper Philodendron Majesty Care

 If we add its irresistible exotic appearance and unusual color to this plant’s low-maintenance care, it is clear why it is one of the most sought-after plants to grow both indoors and outdoors.
 If cared for and grown properly, the ‘Majesty’ will definitely live up to its name!

 Providing the right type of soil for Philodendron majesty is one of the most important things when it comes to its care.
 It prefers organic-rich, lightweight soil that is well-drained.
 You can grow it in standard potting soil mixed with peat moss and perlite in equal amounts.

 Another option to create a suitable potting mixture is to combine coco fiber with soil in a 1:1 ratio.
 The combination will improve the structure and will give the mixture lightness and airiness.

 The dark color of the leaves of Philodendron majesty will remain only if the plant gets enough light.
 It, of course, does not mean that you need to expose the plant to direct sunlight.
 On the contrary, its leaves are very sensitive to midday sunlight.

 Therefore provide the plant with a position where it will get a lot of filtered sun.
 Move it at least 5 feet away from the south window, or place it next to the east or west window.